Economy · April 2026

 The Sun Belt's Quality Floor

-Of the seven Sun Belt states gaining $2 billion or more in 2023, only Florida ranks above the national median on livability.
-Texas, Tennessee, the Carolinas, Arizona, and Nevada all sit in the bottom half.
-What the Sun Belt is selling is, on average, a discount.
-People are getting less and paying less, and for now, that math works.
+Of the seven Sun Belt states gaining $2 billion or more, only Florida ranks above the national median on livability.
+Texas, Tennessee, the Carolinas, Arizona, Nevada — all sit in the bottom half.
+The Sun Belt isn't an upgrade.
+It is, on average, a discount.

 Florida Is Alone

 Among the top 10 wealth gainers, Florida is the only state that also ranks in the top 10 for livability.
-Every other high-inflow state fails that test.
-Florida has a tropical climate without Hawaii's price tag, coastal amenities without California's income tax, and a population large enough to absorb migration without immediately turning into the place people were escaping.
-By a wide margin, it is the most over-performing cell in the dataset, which raises an obvious question: why does Florida work when no other Sun Belt state does?
+It is a singular outlier in the data — tropical perks without Hawaii's price tag, coastal amenities without California's tax.
+By a wide margin, the most over-performing cell on the map.

 Why Florida Works

-What gives Florida its edge is scale combined with deliberate policy.
+What gives Florida its edge is scale.
 It has built more housing per capita than any peer destination state.
 It collects no income tax.
-It has a population of 23 million, large enough to absorb migration at volume without prices immediately catching up.
+It has a population large enough to absorb migration without prices catching up — yet.
 The other Sun Belt states share some of those features.
-None of them shares all of those features.
-Texas builds housing but has high property taxes.
-Tennessee has no income tax, but it doesn't generate enough revenue.
-Florida, so far, has managed both.
-"So far" is doing real work in that sentence.
+None share all of them.

 The Idaho Paradox

-Idaho ties Massachusetts at #2 on livability, with the same score, 60.2.
-But in Idaho, the cost is $40,000 less per year for an equivalent household.
+Idaho ties Massachusetts at #2 on livability — same score, 60.2.
+But Idaho costs $40,000 less per year for an equivalent household.
 The upper-middle-class threshold is $37,000 lower.
-And Idaho is also gaining wealth, nearly $1 billion in net inflow.
-By almost every metric, Idaho is the deal of the dataset.
-The quality is there, and the cost of getting in is not prohibitive.
-So why isn't Idaho the model?
+And Idaho is also gaining wealth: nearly $1 billion in net inflow.
+By every metric, Idaho is the deal of the dataset.

 The Scale Problem